Shashika/ensemble-learning/README.md

-# Ensemble-learning and random forest
+# Ensemble-learning and random forests

 The exercise discusses